philipszdavido/philipszdavido/README.md

 - 🧩 **[HTMLParser](https://github.com/philipszdavido/HTMLParser)**
 **HTMLParser** is a lightweight HTML parsing engine written entirely in **Swift**.
 It converts raw HTML strings into a structured tree of tokens and nodes, making it ideal for building custom renderers (like `Browser-SwiftUI`) without relying on WebKit.

+  A lightweight HTML parser written entirely in C++ — no external dependencies.
+Designed for speed, clarity, and flexibility, this parser can tokenize and extract HTML elements, attributes, and text content for further processing.

 - ⚡ **[POSTly](https://post-ly.github.io/)** (React + Node)
   A browser-based REST API tester for developers.
 Lightweight, fast, and ideal for debugging endpoints without switching tools.